yjhenl/Ames-Housing-Prices/README.md

 ● sklearn - for machine learning algorithms

-● quandl, statsmodels, warnings for accesss to application programming interface
+● quandl, statsmodels - for accesss to application programming interface